cept73/digiid-js/README.md

 default the POST call will be done using `https`.
 If you need to tell the wallet to POST on `http` then you need to add `unsecure:true`.

+Please note: Unsecure should NOT be used in production and is only for testing

 ```
 var digiid = new DigiID({nonce:nonce, callback:callback, unsecure:true});
 ```